-The main living space is situated on the ground floor connecting the front garden and rear pool area.
-Two existing bedrooms and office area are reconfigured to become more transparent to the outside gardens.
+The main living space is situated on the ground floor and offers expansive living spaces that extend into the landscape.
+Two existing bedrooms and office area are reconfigured to become more transparent to the gardens.
 The second floor accommodates extended family with two bedrooms, bathrooms and sleeping porches.

 Photovoltaic panels, solar water heating and rain catchment systems are used to offset energy and water loads.
 Large overhangs provide sufficient shade during the warm months.